Take Five with the Taranis Team: Jamie Peaster - Taranis

 The one thing you can control is how efficiently you can deliver the commodity you’re growing.
 And that’s what Taranis offers a farmer: the ability to improve efficiency and accuracy and do it on the spot.

-Taranis helps farmers and retailers optimize their operations, particularly in areas like precise application of seeds, fertilizers, and crop protection products.
+Taranis helps farmers and retailers optimize their operations, particularly in areas like the emergence of seeds and the placement of fertilizers and crop protection products.
 It’s about making the most of the resources we have – genetics, fertility, drainage, water, and crop protection – by applying them more efficiently.

 What’s your vision for the future of agricultural technology in your region?